September 16, 2016

 I keep casting for the chums, but the pinks will have none of it.
 I switch to the spin outfit and the hotshot orange egg jig lure and get 15 strikes on 15 casts, at one point netting seven in a row.
 Now that’s fun!
 My technique is to cast in the shallow water a few feet off the far shore, then let the jig bounce through the school which is laying in deeper water.
 Inevitabley, two or three will bolt from the school and give chase as the lure slides downstream.
 Not the normal routine when fishing for salmon, but even guide Tad has to approve.

 We finally take a break about 2 p.m., just when a light drizzle begins.
-But we hardly notice, and just as we finish some gourmet victuals, the sun again peeps out and the rain stops.
+But we hardly notice, and just as we finish some gourmet victuals, the sun again peeks and the rain stops.
 The water up above looks thinner, with fewer holding spots, so we decide to head back downstream and hit some of the runs that were productive in the morning.
 We find the pinks are still willing, especially along the grizzly sandbar stretch, but the chums remain stand-offish, other things on their minds.

 Finally, one last silver jets out from underneath a snag on the far shoreline and nails my fly.
 Tad nets the big boy who poses for a quick pix and release.
 What a wonderful way to end the Sitka salmon spree.